Alexhuszagh/rust-lexical/README.md

 1. Create an exact representation using a native floating-point type from the significant digits and exponent.
 2. Create an approximate representation, exact within rounding error, using a custom floating-point type with 80-bits of precision, preventing rounding-error in the significant digits.
-3. Create an exact representation of the significant digits using arbitrary-precision arithmetic, and create the closest native float from this representation.
+3. Create an approximate 128-bit representation of the numerator and denominator for the halfway point between two potentially valid representations, to determine which representation is correct by comparing the actual digits to theoretical digits generated from the halfway point.
+This is accurate for ~36 digits with decimal float strings.
+4. Create an exact representation of the numerator and denominator for the halfway point between both representation, using arbitrary-precision integers, and determine which representation is accurate by comparing the actual digits to the theoretical digits.
+This is accurate for any number of digits, and the require amount of memory does not depend on the number of digits.

-Although using the 3<sup>rd</sup> algorithm only occurs when the estimated rounding error is greater than the difference between two floating-point representations (a rare occurrence), maliciously constructed input could force use of the 3<sup>rd</sup> algorithm.
-This has seriously implications for performance, since arbitrary-precision arithmetic scales poorly with large numbers, and can lead to performance degradation in excess of 100-1000 fold.
-The lossy float-parsing algorithms therefore avoid using arbitrary-precision arithmetic, and use a modified 2<sup>nd</sup> step with an extended floating-point type with 160-bits of precision, creating a nearly accurate native float (within 1 bit in the mantissa) without major performance regressions.
+Although using the 4<sup>th</sup> algorithm only occurs when a float is indistinguishable from a halfway representation (between two neighboring floating-point representations) to within 36 digits, maliciously constructed input could force use of the 4<sup>th</sup> algorithm.
+This has seriously implications for performance, since arbitrary-precision arithmetic scales poorly with large numbers, and can lead to performance degradation in excess of 100-50,000 fold.
+The lossy parser therefore avoids using arbitrary-precision arithmetic, and returns the result from the 2<sup>nd</sup> step, creating a native float accurate to within 1 bit in the mantissa, without major performance regressions.

 ## Arbitrary-Precision Arithmetic

-# TODO(ahuszagh) Change to the actual dtoa implementation...

-Lexical uses custom arbitrary-precision arithmetic to exactly represent complex floats, with various optimizations for multiplication and division relative to Rust's current implementation.
-Lexical uses a small vector of `u32`s for internal storage (storing up to 1024 bits on the stack), and an `i32` to store the binary exponent.
-Given `i^X` is largest power that can be stored in a `u32`, we use the following optimizations:
+Lexical uses custom arbitrary-precision arithmetic to exactly represent strings between two floating-point representations with more than 36 digits, with various optimizations for multiplication and division relative to Rust's current implementation.
+Lexical uses a stack-allocated vector of `u32`s for internal storage (storing up to 1152 bits on the stack), and an `i32` to store the binary exponent.

-1. During the parsing of digits, we use a simple optimization to minimize the number of arbitrary-precision operations required.
-Since `z+b(y+b(x+b(w))) == z+b(y) + b^2(x+b(w))`, we can parse `X-1` length segments of digits using native integers, multiply the big float by `i^(X-1)`, and then add the parsed digits to the big float.
-This never overflows, and results in `S/(X-1)` arbitrary-precision multiplications and additions, as opposed to `S` arbitrary-precision multiplications and additions, where `S` is the number of digits in the fraction component.
-2. Multiplication or division by a power of 2 can be represented by an increment or decrement of the binary exponent.
-3. Multiplication by `i^n` iteratively multiplies by the largest power that fits in a u32 (`i^X`) until the remaining exponent is less than or equal to `X`, and then multiplies by `i^r`, where `r` is the remainder, using precalculated powers.
-4. Division by `i^n` first pads the underlying storage with 0s (to avoid intermediate rounding, which is described below), and then iteratively divides by the largest power that fits in a u32 (`i^X`) until the remaining exponent is less than or equal to `X`, and then divides by `i^r`, where `r` is the remainder, using precalculated powers.

-Since rounding error may be introduced during division, lexical pads the big float with 0s to avoid any significant rounding error being introduced.
-Since we manually store the exponent, we can avoid denormal and subnormal results easily, without requiring both a numerator and a denominator.
-The number of bits required to avoid rounding for a given `i` was calculated using numerical simulations for `x/i^n ∀ n [1, 150], ∀ x {2, ..., 179424673}`, where `x` is in a set 39 primes meant to induce rounding error.
-The number of padding bits required to avoid introducing significant rounding error while dividing by `i^n` was found to be linear with `n`, and the change in the slope of the number of padding bits required at a given floating-point precision was also found to be linear.
-However, the number of padding bits required was not correlated to the number of bits in our numerator, signifying the number of bits required to pad our big float was well approximated solely by a linear function of the exponent at a given number of bits of precision.
-We therefore estimated the required number of bits to pad our big float at ~70 bits of precision in the resulting value (greater than the precision of single- and double-precision IEEE754 floats), to avoid introducing any significant rounding error in our big float representation.

-These optimizations led to significant performance wins, with performance in the worst case rivaling libstdc++'s `strtod`, and significantly outperforming any other implementation.

-## Comparison to Algorithm M and dtoa
+## Comparison to Algorithm M

 For close-to-halfway representations of a decimal string `s`, where `s` is close between two representations, `b` and the next float `b+u`, arbitrary-precision arithmetic is used to determine the correct representation.
 This means `s` is close to `b+h`, where `h` is the halfway point between `b` and `b+u`.